I meet with business owners both locally and internationally and share what I learn to help readers generate more income.

-Besides weddings, consider advertising as an alternative meeting place for companies. or team building activities.
+Besides weddings, consider advertising as an alternative meeting place for companies or team building activities.
 Many younger companies are looking for something unique to offer their employees as perks without the additional expense of owning a yacht.
 Design a simple website targeting companies and email this to them.
 It is always a good idea to follow up with a brochure and phone call as well.
 Then, when the time comes, they will remember your offer.

 10. Make Sailing Time Pay

-11. Film Crews
+11. Rent Your Boat to Film Crews

 Contact advertising/media companies to allow your boat to be used as a prop.
 This could be for photographs or for films and commercials.
 Even if you can only negotiate some professional photographs to be used on your website promoting your new business, this is still worth doing.

-If you are easy to work with, and adaptable and your yacht is in an area where a lot of filming goes on, don't be shy about getting the word out.
+If you are easy to work with and adaptable and your yacht is in an area where a lot of filming goes on, don't be shy about getting the word out.
 Make it known that your boat is available for use.

-12. Delivering Cargo
+12. Deliver Cargo

 Although not as glamorous as some of the other suggestions there are still several places around the world where cargo needs to be shipped.
 This could be anything from fishing hooks to boxes of Cheetos.
 Find a market and become a supplier.
 Be aware of any regulations concerning import and taxes if you are moving things from one country to another.
 There may also be restrictions on certain islands concerning plants and animals which will need to be taken into account.

-Saving Money on Your Boat
+How to Save Money on Your Boat

 Although this article is about how to make money from your boat, don't forget that saving money on expenditures is equally as important.